apache/incubator-devlake/plugins/jira/README.md

 ### Set Issue Type Mapping<a id="issue-type-mapping"></a>

-Same as status mapping, different companies might use different issue types to represent their Bug/Incident/Requirement, type mappings allow Devlake to recognize your specific setup with respect to Jira statuses.
+Different companies might use different issue types to represent their Bug/Incident/Requirement, type mappings allow Devlake to recognize your specific setup with respect to Jira statuses.
 Devlake supports three different standard issue types: